GEP-1897: BackendTLSPolicy - Explicit Backend TLS Connection Configuration¶

 - The solution must satisfy the following use case: the backend pod has its own certificate and the gateway implementation client needs to know how to connect to the backend pod.
 (Use case #4 in Gateway API TLS Use Cases)

-- The solution should consider client certificate settings used in the TLS handshake from Gateway to backend, such as TLS versions and cipher suites.
-(Use case #5 in Gateway API TLS Use Cases)
+- The solution should consider client TLS settings used in the TLS handshake from Gateway to backend, such as server name indication and trusted CA certificates.

 Longer Term Goals¶

-These are worthy goals, but may need a different GEP for proper attention.
+These are worthy goals, but deserve a different GEP for proper attention.
+This GEP is concerned entirely with the the hop between gateway client and backend.

 Non-Goals¶